code-with-neelam69/AWS-zero-to-Hero/README.md

 aws eks
-6 amazone s3 - a cloud based  offering provided completed data stack ,except for ETLor BI. aws lambda - a paas offereing that only runs in response to trigger making it more cost effective
+6 amazone s3 - a cloud based  offering provided completed data stack ,except for ETLor BI. aws lambda - a paas offereing that only runs in response to trigger making it more cost effective saas - example - 1amazone elastic compute cloud provide scable compute capcity is the cloud for  provisioning and monitoring virtual servers .
+2amazone dynamo DB a fast  flexible no sql and database services for storing and retrivieving 3 a cloud guru  online cloud training  [latform
+ 4 hubspot B2b  saas  product that offers marketing  sales services products for businessess . amazone lastic beanstslk  a simple way to deploy and manage web application in cloud . aws lambda  a serverless compute program